IBM/lmctl/Readme.md

 LMCTL is a command-line client for the Stratoss™ Lifecycle Manager (Stratoss LM) that provides commands for interacting with LM environments.
 It includes an opinionated pattern for managing service designs during the CICD lifecycle as projects, to produce packages suitable for release into production.

-The tool may also be used to manage deployment locations in Stratoss LM environments.
+The tool may also be used to manage deployment locations and drivers in Stratoss LM environments.

 # Using LMCTL